WeblateOrg/weblate/docs/admin/management.rst

    Update existing addon configuration.

-You can either define on which project or component to install addon (eg.
-``weblate/master``) or use ``--all`` to include all existing components.
+You can either define on which project or component to install addon (for example ``weblate/master``) or use ``--all`` to include all existing components.

 For example installing :ref:`addon-weblate.gettext.customize` to all components: